peterfazekas/phonebook/README.md

 ### Run docker container with docker-compose

-You can dun the phonebook application with docker-compose:
+You can run the phonebook application with docker-compose:
 ```text
 docker-compose -f release/src/main/docker/docker-compose.yml up
 ```